IoT Security — Challenges & How To Overcome Them In 2023

 The reasons for this are many, but we’ll highlight the main three:

-- Reason 2: IoT devices are not properly incorporated into an IT infrastructure, and aren’t usually considered a part of it.
-Hence, they bypass standard IT security processes/controls like security patching, asset management, and so on.
+Reason 2: Few organizations have an accurate asset inventory of their IoT devices in their security solutions.
+As a result, IoT devices are not properly incorporated into an IT infrastructure, and they bypass standard IT security processes/controls like security patching, asset management, and so on.

-- Reason 3: Various IoT devices in the network use different hardware, firmware, chipsets, and operating systems This further complicates their unification into an integral IoT security system.
+Reason 3: Various IoT devices in the network use different hardware and firmware, chipsets, and operating systems.
+This further complicates their unification into an integral IoT security system.

 When robust security is lacking, all IoT devices in the network are vulnerable to security breaches, getting compromised and accessed by bad actors who intend to steal user data and put systems offline.